ColdBox/coldbox-zero-to-hero/STEPS.md

     <cfdump var="#prc.users#" label="users" />
 </cfoutput>
 ```
 Insert data directly in to the database and show it returning.
+Notice the return type.
+This is a Lucee 4.5 syntax.

 27. Start register flow